RECeSS-EU-Project/benchscofi/README.md

 If you use *benchscofi* in academic research, please cite it as follows

 ```
-Réda, Clémence, Jill-Jênn Vie, and Olaf Wolkenhauer.
-"A new standard for drug repurposing by collaborative filtering: stanscofi and benchscofi."
-(2023).
+Réda et al., (2024). stanscofi and benchscofi: a new standard for drug repurposing by collaborative filtering.
+Journal of Open Source Software, 9(93), 5973, https://doi.org/10.21105/joss.05973
 ```

 ## Community guidelines with respect to contributions, issue reporting, and support